Puszcza Piska: Fauna

 Puszcza Piska is a bird sanctuary on a European scale, featuring eleven nature reserves within its own Masurian Landscape Park (Mazurski Park Krajobrazowy) established in 1977 with the total area of 53,600 ha.
 The most valuable reserve is located at the Łuknajno Lake near the town of Mikołajki – a Ramsar site designated by UNESCO as a biosphere reserve.
 It is the home of the mute swan (pictured), native to temperate regions of Europe and western Asia, in time of moult arriving in numbers reaching up to 2,000 birds.
-Many species of wild animals live in the forest, among them: deer, elk, moose, wild boar, hare, fox and recently reintroduced lynx.
+Many species of wild animals live in the forest, among them: red deer, roe deer, moose, wild boar, European hare, red fox and recently reintroduced Eurasian lynx.
 On wetlands, most saturated with water, beaver lodges can be found.
 The symbol of the park is a white stork with nests scattered over many local villages.